-Following a comparison of the available LD{50} and LC{50} values in rats with the criteria, RAC agrees with the conclusion of the dossier submitter that basic copper carbonate should be classified for acute oral toxicity with Acute Tox.
-4 - H302 and for acute inhalation toxicity with Acute Tox.
+Following a comparison of the LD{50} and LC{50} values in the key studies with the criteria, RAC supports the conclusion of the dossier submitter that dicopper oxide should be classified for acute oral toxicity as Acute Tox.
+4 - H302, and for acute inhalation toxicity as Acute Tox.
 4 - H332.
-RAC also concludes that the available dermal LD{50} values do not warrant classification for acute dermal toxicity.
+Further, RAC concludes that classification for acute dermal toxicity is not warranted.